Guidance

 Our legitimate interest relates to monitoring threats to the system, identifying and fixing technical issues, and identifying and tracking cyber security risks.
 This is necessary to maintain the integrity of our IT system and the continuity of our business.

-It’s also necessary for the performance of your employment contract.
+It’s also necessary for the performance of your employment contract or contract for services.

 Who we share your data with

-As part of communications between government departments, we share your personal data with data processors who provide us with a collaboration service and IT software.
+As part of communications between government departments, we share your personal data with data processors who provide us with a collaboration service and IT software that underpin the IT infrastructure and services.
+These data processors provide cybersecurity, email, and document management and storage services.

 How long we keep your data